gren-lang/browser/notes/navigation-in-elements.md

 ### Summary

-It seems appealing to &ldquo;just do the same thing&rdquo; in `Browser.element` as in `Browser.application`, but you quickly run into corner cases when you consider the broad range of people and companies using Elm.
-When Elm and React are on the same page, who owns the URL?
-When `history.pushState` is called in React, how does Elm hear about it?
-When `pushUrl` is called in Elm, how does React hear about it?
+It seems appealing to &ldquo;just do the same thing&rdquo; in `Browser.element` as in `Browser.application`, but you quickly run into corner cases when you consider the broad range of people and companies using Gren.
+When Gren and React are on the same page, who owns the URL?
+When `history.pushState` is called in React, how does Gren hear about it?
+When `pushUrl` is called in Gren, how does React hear about it?
 It does not appear that there actually _is_ a simpler or shorter way for `Browser.element` to handle these questions.
 Special hooks on the JS side?
 And what about the folks using `Browser.element` who are not messing with the URL?

-By keeping it super simple (1) your attention is drawn to the fact that there are actually tricky situations to consider, (2) you have the flexibility to handle any situation that comes up, and (3) folks who are _not_ managing the URL from embedded Elm (the vast majority!) get a `Browser.element` with no extra details.
+By keeping it super simple (1) your attention is drawn to the fact that there are actually tricky situations to consider, (2) you have the flexibility to handle any situation that comes up, and (3) folks who are _not_ managing the URL from embedded Gren (the vast majority!) get a `Browser.element` with no extra details.

 The current design seems to balance all these competing concerns in a nice way, even if it may seem like one _particular_ scenario could be a bit better.